Our Verdict

 What Other Hiking Shoes Should You Consider?

 The less expensive Columbia Facet 75 Outdry offers slightly better comfort with similar test results in other metrics.
 The Facet can save you money, and it weighs less, potentially giving you a little more pep in your step.
-If you're looking for the best of the best, the Salomon X Ultra 4 Gore-Tex will also save you bucks and has better test results across the board.
-If you're not married to the Keen brand, you will be happy with the impressive performance overall of the Salomon.
+If you're looking for an incredibly comfortable shoe, the Hoka Anacapa 2 Low GTX has better test results across the board.
+If you're not married to the Keen brand, we think you will also be happy with the impressive lightweight performance for technical terrain of the Salomon X Ultra 4 Gore-Tex.